15 Best Plants for Pollinators

 Lavender, Catmint & Salvia

-This trio of aromatic, purple-flowered plants is irresistible to bees.
+This trio of aromatic, purple-flowered plants - lavender, catmint, and salvia - is irresistible to bees.
 All three are drought-tough, long-blooming, and easy.
 Catmint and salvia rebloom if trimmed mid-season.

 Borage